 Compose and analyze regex patterns with RegexBuddy's easy-to-grasp regex blocks and intuitive regex tree, instead of or in combination with the traditional regex syntax.
 Developed by the author of this website, RegexBuddy makes learning and using regular expressions easier than ever.
 Get your own copy of RegexBuddy now

 Anchors are a different breed.
 They do not match any character at all.
-Instead, they match a position before, after or between characters.
+Instead, they match a position before, after, or between characters.
 They can be used to "anchor" the regex match at a certain position.
 The caret ^ matches the position before the first character in the string.
-Applying ^a to abc matches a. ^b will not match abc at all, because the b cannot be matched right after the start of the string, matched by ^.
+Applying ^a to abc matches a. ^b does not match abc at all, because the b cannot be matched right after the start of the string, matched by ^.
 See below for the inside view of the regex engine.

 Similarly, $ matches right after the last character in the string. c$ matches c in abc, while a$ does not match at all.